ridassaf/ShutterIsland/README.md

 <h1> Transfer Learning </h1>

-We followed the steps outlined in this tutorial to re-train the Inception V3 neural network on our generated images:
+We followed the steps outlined in this tutorial to re-train the Inception V3 neural network on our generated images using TensorFlow:

 https://www.tensorflow.org/hub/tutorials/image_retraining